NaolShow/WolfLib/README.md

 You can read this license here: https://www.gnu.org/licenses/gpl-3.0.en.html
 or here: https://github.com/NaolShow/WolfLib/blob/master/LICENSE
 or here: https://choosealicense.com/licenses/gpl-3.0/

+Warning: in this case "Software" refers to this project (WolfLib)

 ### Permissions:
 - This software and derivatives may be used for commercial purposes
 - This software may be distributed